springernature/frontend-playbook/performance/font-loading.md

 ### [font-display CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display)

-[`font-display`](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display) is useful and has the benefit of being a technique that does not require javascript and is easy and straight forward to implement.
+[`font-display`](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display) is useful and has the benefit of being a technique that does not require JavaScript and is easy and straight forward to implement.

 `font-display: swap` can be used to achieve FOUT which ensures a user can read text with a fallback font whilst a webfont loads.